startergate/DoNote/README.md

 <br />
 The Copyright of This Web Page Follows GPL 3.0.
 Please Read LICENSE File for Copyright Information.

 This Web Page is Pre-Release.
-It can be Vulnerable and Unstable.

 Roadmap
 ---------------